smfo/whatILearntToday/Backend/.NET/F#/giraffe.md

 ### Compose (>=>)

-The `compose` combinator combines two `HttpHandler` functions into one
+The `compose` combinator combines two `HttpHandler` functions into one.\
+If the first input (left side) is true, then we continue with the second input (right side).
+So below, if the route starts with "/", chech the next argument `Successful.Ok`.

 ```F#
 let app = compose (route "/") (Successful.OK "Hello World")